Tech-at-DU/d3-tutorial/12-Pie-Charts/readme.md

 The scale can be sequential.
 The rainbow interpolator might be a good choice here.

-The domain should be the list of objects so the extent can be 0 to length of the list.
+The domain should be the list of objects so the extent can be 0 to the length of the list.

 <details>
   <summary>